PRODUCE SAFETY PROGRAM

 - This requirement pertains to all covered farms, and farms eligible for exemption.

-- If you have not already submitted this information to the KDA Produce Safety Program, please take a moment to do so while you are on this page.
+- If you have not already submitted this information to KDA's Produce Safety Program, please take a moment to do so while you are on this page.

-- To see if your farm is covered by the Rule, refer to the Standards for Produce Safety flow chart by visiting this link here.
+- To see if your farm is covered by the Rule, refer to the Standards for Produce Safety Flow Chart.

 WHEN MUST MY FARM BE IN COMPLIANCE WITH THE PRODUCE SAFETY RULE?